awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 1. Click on **Stacks**
 1. Click on the **CloudFormationLab** stack
 1. Click **Update**
 1. Leave **Use current template** selected.
-You have not changed the template
+You have not yet changed the template
 1. Click **Next**
 1. On the **Specify stack details** screen you now have the opportunity to change the **Parameters**
     * Change **PublicEnabledParam** to `true`